Harmonization in Magnetic Resonance Imaging: A Survey of Acquisition, Image-level, and Feature-level Methods: Traveling Subject

-Compared to non-traveling-subject methods, traveling-subject-based anatomy-contrast disentanglement offers the distinct advantage of efficiently utilizing shared anatomical structures across different sites for strong supervision, thereby enabling more accurate interpretation and quantification of site and scanner effects (\Cref{fig:fig5}b).
+Compared to non-traveling-subject methods, traveling-subject-based biological-site disentanglement offers the distinct advantage of efficiently utilizing shared anatomical structures across different sites for strong supervision, thereby enabling more accurate interpretation and quantification of site effects (\Cref{fig:fig5}b).

 A representative method is Multi-scanner Image harmonization via Structure Preserving Embedding Learning (MISPEL), proposed by Torbati et al. \citep{RN32} The framework consists of scanner-specific encoders and decoders and follows a two-stage training strategy.
-In the embedding learning stage, a 2D U-Net serves as the encoder to extract latent embeddings (multiple 2D feature maps) from the source images, while the decoder reconstructs the target image through a linear combination of these embeddings.
-Slices with matched anatomical content from different scanners are used to jointly train the encoder-decoder, with the loss computed to enforce consistency of the latent embeddings across scanners by minimizing their pixel-wise variance.
-In the harmonization learning stage, the encoder is frozen and only the decoder is trained, aiming to minimize the difference between reconstructed images of the same slice from different scanners while preserving fidelity to the original image.
 This approach demonstrates that paired multi-site data can provide strong supervision, enabling the model to maintain high anatomical fidelity during harmonization.
 Notably, ESPA, proposed by Torbati et al. \citep{RN38} and built on the MISPEL framework, relaxes the requirement for traveling-subject paired data by employing augmentation strategies on single-site images.
 Additionally, Tian et al. \citep{RN34} proposed a bidirectional framework called deep learning-based representation disentanglement (DeRed).
 This framework consists of four encoders to disentangle anatomical and site-specific representations from paired different sites, and two decoders to bidirectionally synthesize harmonized images.
-The loss function is composed of four components: (1) Site-consistency loss, which enforce consistent site representations across different subjects from the same site; (2) Subject-consistency loss, which enforces consistent anatomical representations for the same subject scanned at different locations; (3) Self-reconstruction loss, which ensures that the combined representations of the same subject from the same site can reconstruct the original image; (4) Cross-reconstruction loss, which guarantees that cross-site subject pairs can be decoded bidirectionally into images that match their paired counterparts.
 A key advantage of this model is its flexible multi-site harmonization capability, where new unseen sites can be linked to the target site via intermediate domains without retraining the entire model.